conjure-cp/conjure/docs/essence.rst

 In fact the reference paper on Essence (:cite:`frisch2008essence`) does not include these search directives at all.

 For pragmatic reasons we support adding search directives in the form of a branching-on statement, which takes a list of either variable names or expressions.
-Decision variables in a branching-on statement will be searched using a static value ordering.
+Decision variables in a branching-on statement are searched using a static value ordering.
-Expressions can be used to introduce *cuts*; the model produced by Conjure will search for solutions satisfying the cut constraints first, and only after that will proceed to searching the rest of the search space.
+Expressions can be used to introduce *cuts*; in which case when solving the model produced by Conjure, the solver is instructed to search for solutions satisfying the cut constraints first, and proceed to searching the rest of the search space later.

 A problem specification can contain at most one branching-on statement.